salkam3156/DemoApp/README.md

 In such a way, the application functionality is naturally documented for the API consumer.
 Controller action maps to a feature invoked 1-1.
 Some clients don't support that, so that needs to be kept in mind.
+In such a way, reasoning about the use cases from the Client perspective should be a matter of calling specific features without much choreography
+(save for when a location header etc. are returned for asynchronous operations).
+Swagger Codegon -> code around 1-1 feature calls -> Done.

 Doamin could be split by intoducing the concept of a SaleItem, and divorcing it from Product.